Laurel and Hardy: Posthumous revivals and popular culture

 There are three Laurel and Hardy museums.
 One is in Laurel's birthplace of Ulverston, England, another is in Hardy's birthplace of Harlem, Georgia, United States, and the third is in Solingen, Germany.

 Maurice Sendak featured three Oliver Hardy-like bakers in his 1970 Caldecott Medal-winning book In the Night Kitchen.
+Sendak described his early upbringing as sitting in movie houses fascinated by the Laurel and Hardy comedies.
 Cut-outs of the duo appear on the cover of Sgt.
 Pepper's Lonely Hearts Club Band (1967) by The Beatles.
-In 2005, a Channel 4 documentary, The Comedian's Comedian, ranked Laurel and Hardy the seventh-greatest comedy act of all time—the highest-ranking double act.
+In 2005, Laurel and Hardy were voted the seventh-greatest comedy act of all time by a UK poll of professional comedians.

-Larry Harmon claimed ownership of Laurel and Hardy's likenesses and issued toys, coloring books, and an animated series in 1966, co-produced with Hanna-Barbera.
+Merchandiser and TV producer Larry Harmon claimed ownership of Laurel and Hardy's likenesses and issued toys, coloring books, and an animated series in 1966, co-produced with Hanna-Barbera.
 Animated versions of Laurel and Hardy also guest-starred in a 1972 episode of The New Scooby-Doo Movies.
 In 1999, Harmon produced the direct-to-video feature The All New Adventures of Laurel & Hardy in For Love or Mummy, starring Bronson Pinchot and Gailard Sartain as the nephews of the famous duo.

 The North American rights to much of the Laurel and Hardy library are now owned by Chicken Soup for the Soul Entertainment, successor to Cabin Fever, RHI, Hallmark, and Sonar.
 International rights are held by the CCA, while Harmon's estate owns their trademarks and likenesses.

 In 2011, Arte and ZDF co-produced a 90-minute documentary, Laurel & Hardy: Their Lives and Magic, written and directed by German filmmaker Andreas Baum.
 The film included rare footage, interviews, and photos, and was later released as a 105-minute Director's Cut with 70 minutes of bonus material on DVD.

 In 2024, Baum and co-author Michael Ehret published Laurel and Hardy: A True Love Story – The Pictorial History of Stan & Ollie: Their Life and Work (Volume 1), a 500-page illustrated book accompanied by a documentary DVD.

+In 2026, Laurel was depicted in a Twix poster campaign featuring iconic duos without their other half, called "Two Is More Than One".

 Appreciation society

 The official Laurel and Hardy appreciation society is known as The Sons of the Desert, after a fraternal society in their film of the same name (1933).
 It was established in New York City in 1965 by Laurel and Hardy biographer John McCabe, with Orson Bean, Al Kilgore, Chuck McCann, and John Municino as founding members, with the sanction of Stan Laurel.
 Since the group's inception, well over 150 chapters of the organization have formed across North America, Europe, and Australia.
-An Emmy-winning film documentary about the group, Revenge of the Sons of the Desert, has been released on DVD as part of The Laurel and Hardy Collection, Vol. 1.
+An Emmy-winning documentary featurette about the group, Revenge of the Sons of the Desert, has been released on DVD as part of The Laurel and Hardy Collection, Vol. 1.